howlsocial/howldocs/docs/howl-basics/howl-pay.md

 ![image](/img/howlpay/subscribe.png)

 5. Type the amount you want to set for recurring payments.
-Click on **Subscribe** and approve the txn
+Click on **Subscribe** and approve the transaction

 ![image](/img/howlpay/amount.png)